 Our traditional library has evolved over the years to help us access limitless learning by becoming a hub for all pupil and teacher research.

 The library is situated in Q6 and has three main areas that staff and students may use.
-LR1 is the main reference area, LR2 has an extensive fiction collection, LR3 is another subject-based area with AV facilities and LR4 is the school archive room.
-LR1 is a quiet working area while all other rooms can be used for group work and students can make full use of the dedicated careers service in LR3 led by Mrs Dawson.
+LR1 is the main reference area, LR2 has an extensive fiction collection, LR3 is another subject-based area integrated with the careers office and library.
+LR1 is a quiet working area while LR2 can be used for group work and students can make full use of the dedicated careers service in LR3 led by Mrs Dawson.

 A library and information skills programme is offered for all standards of The Duke of Edinburgh’s award.